mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Sandcasters reduce the amount of damage incurred from laser, energy (fusion and plasma guns) and particle beam weapons.
-To determine the damage reduction, add the Crew Skill score to the ship’s Defensive DM and then subtract the opposing ship’s Offensive DM to obtain the Sandcaster Effectiveness score.
+To determine the damage reduction, add the Crew Skill score to the ship's Defensive DM and then subtract the opposing ship's Offensive DM to obtain the Sandcaster Effectiveness score.

 Sandcaster Effectiveness